 Are you chasing after an elusive dollar amount in your bank account, online savings account, investments, or retirement fund?
 What does financial freedom look like for you?

-I ask this because it seems that os many people list this as a goal every year (New Year’s Eve, usually) and yet fail to achieve it because they don’t understand what it really means.
+I ask this because it seems that so many people list this as a goal every year (New Year’s Eve, usually) and yet fail to achieve it because they don’t understand what it really means.
 What’s your definition of financial freedom?
 Here’s mine:

 Freedom from Stress